 Still feeling a tad indecisive?
 Admittedly, our words deserve less credit than other Egyptian locals’.
 With Talk Travel App, it takes no more than a simple question to gather instantaneous, extensive knowledge from an expert of the city.

-In the midst of what must be either some sort of chaotic order or pure chaos, underlies a functional, decent public transportation system.
+You may think Cairo is a chaotic city but underneath it, there’s a functional, decent public transportation system.
 Though taxis are rarely necessary, in case you resort to one of them, be aware – at the very least – of the three kinds (black, white and yellow).

 Now, onto the buses – which too, have different kinds.
 Microbuses are even cheaper versions of the regular (and already cheap) CTA (Cairo Transport Authority) buses, but are not recommended especially for females.
 While CTA buses run on scheduled times, microbuses run haphazardly with no apparent patterns.

-The metro is not only an integral part of Egyptians’ lives; it also holds major significance as the continent’s first to be established (or the existing two so far).
+The metro is not only an integral part of Egyptians’ lives; it’s also significant because it was the first one in Africa (there are only two in the continent, so far).
 Some stops/stations are situated underground.
 With basic knowledge of the region names and a reference to metro lines, the system is easy for visitors to navigate.

 Alexandria is a port city two and a half hours from Cairo by car, also accessible via trains (or tours for those who want it all simplified).
 For the latter option, Egyptian Railways is considered most reliable and efficient and heed this comprehensive timetable.
 Like Cairo, it too teems with an impressive amount of monuments, museums and ancient structures like the citadel/fortress.
-If Cairo’s got the Nile River, Alexandria boasts a waterfront promenade, the Corniche alongside the Mediterranean Ocean or specifically the Eastern Harbor.
+Just like Cairo’s got the Nile River, Alexandria has a waterfront promenade: the Corniche and the Eastern Harbor.

 Extra concerns – Traveling as a woman, or with a child